Completion of the mixed unit interval graphs hierarchy: Our results

 For the graphs $C'_{-2}$, $C'_{-1}$, $C'_0$, $C'_1$ and $C'_2$ the point is that we have two vertex-disjoint $K_{1,4}^*$ ($decba$ and $uvwyz$).
 By \autoref{unique_K1,4*_lemma} we know that they can be represented by only two sets of intervals.
-However if we begin to draw the intervals for $decba$, then there is only one choice for $uvwyz$, up to a small translation.\\ For the graphs $C_{-2}$, $C_{-1}$, $C_0$, $C_1$ and $C_2$ the argument is the same, except that the two $K_{1,4}^*$ share some vertices.
-We first begin to draw $decba$, and then realize that the other intervals must be exactly like in the above figures.
+However if we begin to draw the intervals for $decba$, then there is only one choice for $uvwyz$, up to a small translation (that is, it is equivalent whether one interval begins at 1.4 ou 1.5 for instance).\\ For the graphs $C_{-2}$, $C_{-1}$, $C_0$, $C_1$ and $C_2$ the argument is the same, except that the two $K_{1,4}^*$ share some vertices.
+We first begin to draw $decba$, and then realize that the other intervals must be exactly as in the above figures. \end{proof}